ddycai/simple-template-engine/README.md

 echo $plink->render('template.php');
 ```

-Every template that the environment renders will extend `layout.php`.
+Every template that the environment renders will extend `layout.php` unless you override it in your template.

 Templates can also be created without having to render from file and their blocks can be defined within PHP.
 You can create a new template object through the `template()` function of Environment.